18F/join.tts.gsa.gov/pages/positions/content-designer.md

 Content designers on the 18F experience design team collaborate with agency partners, product managers, other designers, and engineers to deliver user-centered content for audiences both inside and outside of government.
 Starting from the premise that good content is easy to understand and meets people where they are, our content designers go far beyond copywriting.
 They work with partners to craft strategies for creating, managing, and publishing content.
 They work with user experience researchers to teach, participate in, and sometimes lead usability testing and user-centered writing.
 And they work with visual designers and engineers to develop interactive experiences that treat all aspects of the experience as essential.

 As an 18F content designer, you’ll work on cross-functional teams of experts in design, product strategy, technical architecture, software engineering, and procurement.
 Besides creating and maintaining clear, accessible content, you’ll also help our partners improve (or develop) their user-centered content practices and promote content best practices across government.

 The products 18F helps design and create are as varied as the ways the government serves the public.
 That’s why our content designers focus on learning from our partners’ expertise and reflecting that to their users in a clear, consistent way even more than they focus on trying to write beautifully.
 You’ll work with our partners more than for them, so that at the end of an engagement, those partners are in a better position to keep building on the work they came to 18F for in the first place.

-We’re looking for candidates who have delivered content iteratively, who have wrestled with the challenges of producing compelling copy in large organizations that have to balance competing interests, and who love to help others discover better ways of creating great content even more than they love writing it.
+We’re looking for candidates who have delivered content iteratively, who have wrestled with the challenges of producing compelling copy in large organizations that have to balance competing interests, who love to help others discover better ways of creating great content even more than they love writing it.

 ## Key Objectives